sxsw/rfm/README.md

 	   :parent           => 'Rfm::Config'                 # the parent configuration object of the current configuration object, as string
 	   :file_name        => 'rfm.yml                      # name of configuration file to load yaml from
-	   :file_path        => ['', 'config/']               # array of additional file paths to look for configuration file :parser                                            # Prefferred XML parser (you must also require the parsing gem, or specify it in your gemfile).
+	   :file_path        => ['', 'config/']               # array of additional file paths to look for configuration file :parser                                            # Prefferred XML parser (you must also require the parsing gem or specify it in your gemfile, if not using the built-in Ruby XML parser REXML).
 Can be :libxml, :nokogiri, :ox, :rexml.
 	   :ignore_bad_data  => nil                           # Instruct Rfm to ignore data mismatch errors when loading a resultset

 ### Using Models

-Rfm models provide easy access, modeling, and persistence of your Filemaker data.h
+Rfm models provide easy access, modeling, and persistence of your Filemaker data.

 	   class User < Rfm::Base
 	     config :layout => 'my_user_layout'